-As you might be aware of, we’ve been doing Nokia 6 coverage since its first flash sale.
-We had our first impression and brief review on the Nokia 6 already, in this article, we’re going to share some more of our experience with the Nokia 6 Camera, Gaming, day to day user experience and Battery in this post.
+As you might be aware, we’ve been doing Nokia 6 coverage since its first flash sale.
+We had our first impression and a brief review on the Nokia 6 already, in this article.

-Note: We have been using the Nokia 6 for over five days now.
+Note: We have been using the Nokia 6 for over seven days now.
 So after playing with it, here is what we feel about the Nokia 6.

 1) Camera Performance of the Nokia 6

 Let’s start the article with the camera performance of the Nokia 6.
 Specs wise, the Nokia 6 rocks a 16MP camera at the back of the phone, paired with an 8MP sensor on the front.
 Both the cameras come with a f/2.0 aperture size.

 Honestly, the Nokia 6’s camera performance is average, at least for the asking price.
 The Nokia 6 excels when it comes to macro shots with good details and beautiful bokeh effect (software processing applied here).

 However, when you capture landscape images, the images lack details, and the dynamic range is just okay.
 Although Night shots have more noise which we were expecting from the camera.